Asphalt Roofing Shingle Repair, Install & Replacement

 Types of Shingles

-Regardless of the type of shingle you select, your roofing contractor will likely recommend one of the four most common types of asphalt shingles:
+Regardless of the type of shingle you select, your residential roofing contractor will likely recommend one of the four most common types of asphalt shingles:

 Three-tab shingles fit flatly against your roof and feature three cutouts — or tabs — along the bottom edge of the shingle.
 The cutouts create the look of three separate shingles in one strip, resulting in a quick, relatively inexpensive installation.